 On-premise hosted platforms require users to download the software and install it on a local server.
 To use the software, the user must be physically connected to the server.
 Traditional platforms also require that the user maintains and updates both the software and the infrastructure, introducing complexities and security risks to your digital assets.
-Also, in on-premise models, users need to manage security and compliance, which presents malicious actors an attack vector they can exploit.
+Also, in on-premise models, users need to manage security and compliance, which presents malicious actors with an attack vector they can exploit.

 Cloud CMSs are SaaS-based and hosted on the cloud through a cloud computing service such as AWS, Google Cloud, and Microsoft Azure.
-Users do not need to be physically connected to a server to run software.
-This means stability and scalability for the end-user because the CMS vendor handles deployment, hosting, security, updates, and maintenance.
+Users do not need to be physically connected to a server to run cloud based software.
+This means stability and scalability for the end-user because the CMS vendor handles deployment, hosting, security, updates, upgrades and maintenance.
 Cloud CMSs save not only the end-user money and resources but also time and headaches.

 While the cloud presents many possibilities for businesses looking to scale, it also grants them increased protection against both internal and external threats.
 Let’s take a closer look at the security benefits of a cloud CMS.